How to Hire and Attract Talented Freelance Content Writers

 Over 12 months, which writer will have generated the most revenue for the company?

-Quality writers are attracted to brands that understand the value they’re bringing to the table:
+As Gareth Hancock puts it, quality writers are attracted to brands that understand the value they’re bringing to the table:

 For me, a brand that understands the value of content marketing is a massive tick.
 If they get the importance of content, they usually get the importance of good writing and good writers.
 That means they’re willing to give me the time and resources I need to come up with the right words.